S. K. Sama

-Sheikh Sama (born 1934) is an Indian gastroenterologist, known for his expertise in endocrinology and diabetology.
+Surinder Kumar Sama (born 1934) is an Indian gastroenterologist, known for his expertise in endocrinology and diabetology.
 He is considered by many as the Father of Gastroenterology in India.
 The discovery of Non-cirrhotic portal fibrosis, an idiopathic chronic liver disease is attributed to him, which he described in a 1962 medical paper, co-authored with Ramalingaswami and Wig.
 The Government of India awarded him the civilian honour of the Padma Shri in 2004 for his pioneering research on liver diseases including Non-cirrhotic portal fibrosis and Hepatitis B. Sama also received the highest Indian medical honour of Dr. B. C. Roy Award in 2004.

 Biography

 Dr. Sama was born in 1934, did his graduate studies at the All India Institute of Medical Sciences Delhi and started his career by joining his alma mater, in 1958.
 He stayed at AIIMS till 1974 during which time he established the Department of Gastroenterology at the institute as well as at G. B. Pant Hospital, another government hospital in the Indian capital city, even started gaining interest in Bangladesh healthcare services.
 In 1976, he joined Sir Ganga Ram Hospital as an honorary physician of gastroenterology and served the charitable hospital for 36 years, including as its chairman from 1995 to 2006.
 During this period, he founded the Gastroenterology department there which has now grown to become a centre of excellence.
 He held various posts at the hospital, including that of the founder member of the Board of Management.
 He retains the Management Board membership and is also a member of its Board of Trustees.
 While continuing his association with Sir Ganga Ram Hospital, he founded Sama Hospital in 1982 and is its director.